 “I gotta look harder, I gotta be more strategic, and find out where to park,” one driver said.

-In its downtown core, Denver does not have any requirements that new buildings, including high rises, have any parking included in them at all.
+Denver does not have any requirements that new buildings, including high rises, have any parking included in them at all.
 Some choose to build their own garages, but in most cases that is to support the people of that high rise and isn’t open to the public.
-The rest of Denver does have separate parking requirements.